Carrie Mathison: Season 7

 As Carrie prepares for a custody hearing, Saul asks her to lead an operation in Russia to exfiltrate Martin, but she refuses.
 She then has Anson break into Maggie's office to get proof that she illegally medicated Carrie for years in order to undermine her custody petition.
-She ultimately decides not to use them, however, after Maggie helps her realize that she will never leave the CIA and thus cannot give Frannie the attention she needs.
-She agrees to give Maggie custody of Frannie, and arranges to see her every two weeks.
+She ultimately decides not to use them, however, after Maggie helps her realize that she will never leave the CIA and thus cannot give Franny the attention she needs.
+She agrees to give Maggie custody of Franny, and arranges to see her every two weeks.
 She then accepts Saul's offer.

 In Moscow, Carrie and Saul meet with GRU representatives, including Gromov, in order to distract them while Carrie's team extracts Martin.
 The plan fails, however, as the team is ambushed by guards and forced to retreat.
 Carrie salvages the mission by personally infiltrating the safe house where Martin is being kept, and persuading her that the Russians now consider her a liability and only the CIA can keep her alive.
 Gromov arrives to murder Simone, so Carrie tricks them by disguising herself as Martin and taking them away while the real Martin escapes.

 Carrie is ultimately captured and taken into Russian custody.
 Gromov wants Carrie to film a confession video stating that Martin was a CIA operative and that the US orchestrated everything, while threatening to withhold her medication if she does not cooperate.
 Carrie refuses, and has sex with a guard after he promises to get her medication in secret.
 It turns out that the guard was lying, and he reveals her duplicity to Gromov, who punishes her by refusing her medication.

 Seven months later, Keane resigns from the presidency, and her vice president, Ralph Warner (Beau Bridges), takes over.
 He and Saul negotiate Carrie's release in a prisoner exchange; after months without being medicated, however, Carrie is barely lucid and does not recognize Saul.